 2. An atmosphere of patience.
 It is in such an atmosphere that the child can learn the first rudiments of responsibility.
-The children being born in this period and who are now to be found everywhere are of high grade intelligence; without knowing it, they are spiritually alive and the first indications of this aliveness is a sense of responsibility.
-They know they are their brother’s keeper.
-The patient inculcation of this quality, the effort to make them shoulder small duties and to share responsibility will call for much patience on the part of the teacher but [page 88] it is fundamental in determining a child’s character for good and his future usefulness in the world.
+The children being born in this period and who are now to be found everywhere are of high grade intelligence; without knowing it, they are spiritually alive and the first indication of this aliveness is a sense of responsibility.
+They know they are their [Page 48] brother's keeper.
+The patient inculcation of this quality, the effort to make them shoulder small duties and to share responsibility will call for much patience on the part of the teacher but it is fundamental in determining a child's character for good and his future usefulness in the world.

 3. An atmosphere of understanding.
 So few teachers or parents explain to a child the reasons for the activities and the demands that are made upon him.
 But this explanation will inevitably evoke response, for a child thinks more than is realized and the process will inculcate in him a consideration of motives.
-Many of the things which an average child does are not wrong in themselves; they are prompted by a thwarted, inquiring spirit, by the impulse to retaliate for some injustice (based on the adult’s lack of understanding his motivation) by an inability to employ time correctly and usefully and by an urge to attract attention.
+Many of the things which an average child does are not wrong in themselves; they are prompted by a thwarted, inquiring spirit, by the impulse to retaliate for some injustice (based on the adult's lack of understanding his motivation), by an inability to employ time correctly and usefully and by an urge to attract attention.
 These are simply the initial gestures of the emerging individual.
-Older people are apt to foster in a child an early and unnecessary sense of wrongdoing; they lay emphasis upon petty little things which should be ignored but which are annoying.
+Older people are apt to foster in a child an early and unnecessary sense of wrong-doing; they lay emphasis upon petty little things which should be ignored but which are annoying.
 A correct sense of wrong action, based upon failure to preserve right group relations, is not developed but if a child is handled with understanding, then the truly wrong things, the infringements upon the rights of others, the encroachments of individual desire upon group requirements for personal gain, will emerge in right perspective and at the right time.
-Educators will need to remember that thousands of children have (during the past few years) looked on constantly at evil deeds perpetrated by older people; this will have perverted their outlook, given them wrong standards and undermined right senior authority.
+Educators will need to remember that thousands of children have looked on constantly at evil deeds perpetrated by older people; this will have perverted their outlook, given them wrong standards and undermined right senior authority.
 A child is apt to become anti-social when he is not understood or when circumstances demand too much of him.

+[Page 49]

-A right atmosphere, the imparting of a few correct principles, and much loving understanding are the prime [page 89] requirements in the most difficult transitional period with which we are faced.
-An organized way of living will help much but the children we are considering (with the exception of the German children) have known little discipline.
-The work of sheer survival has been the prime pre-occupation of their elders and of the children.
+A right atmosphere, the imparting of a few correct principles, and much loving understanding are the prime requirements in the most difficult transitional period with which we are faced.
+An organized way of living will help much but the children we are considering have known little discipline.
+The work of sheer survival has been the prime preoccupation of their elders and of the children.
 It will be hard for them at first to react correctly to an imposed rhythm of living.
 Discipline will be needed but it must be the discipline of love and one which is carefully and exhaustively explained so that the child understands the reasons lying behind this mysterious new order of carrying on.
-The fatigue, inertia and lack of interest, incident to war and malnutrition, will present definite difficulties at first.
-Educators and teachers will need to impose upon themselves a discipline of patience, understanding and love which will not be easy for it will be paralleled by a profound sense of the difficulties to be overcome and the problems to be faced.
+The fatigue, inertia and lack of interest, incident to war and malnutrition, present definite difficulties at first.
+Educators and teachers will need to impose upon themselves a discipline of patience, understanding and love which will not be easy, for it will be paralleled by a profound sense of the difficulties to be overcome and the problems to be faced.